-28. RELATED PARTY TRANSACTIONS AND BALANCES
+27. RELATED PARTY TRANSACTIONS AND BALANCES

-Related parties represent the partners, directors and key management personnel of the Group, and entities controlled, jointly controlled or significantly influenced by such parties.
+Related parties represent the partners, directors and key management personnel of the Group, affiliates (the Company and the entities are members of the same group), and entities controlled, jointly controlled or significantly influenced by such parties.
 Pricing policies and terms of these transactions are approved by the Group's management.
 Following is the list of related party transactions and balances of the Group: